Our Founder’s Story

 Jean Krisle, Founder & CEO

-The founder & CEO of 10.000 Beds, Inc. & Strategically Square LLC, Jean speaks internationally on the invincible power of optimism and ethics in leadership, life and business.
+The founder & CEO of 10.000 Beds, Inc., Strategically Square LLC, and Jean Krisle LLC, Jean speaks internationally on the invincible power of optimism and ethics in leadership, life and business.
 Jean is also a member of the prestigious National Speaker’s Association and speaks nationally to inspire optimism and success at all levels.
 The 501c3 nonprofit organization Ten Thousand Beds, Inc. was born out of an awareness of empty beds in treatment centers throughout the United States, while at the same time people without resources wanting and needing addiction treatment.
 Jean knew this was an equation that needed to be solved.
 The unique model of partnering with treatment centers has resulted in more than $1,000,000 in expected 2016 scholarship awards.